icereval/backbone-documentmodel/README.md

 });
 ```

-When making a new Backbone.View its common to pass in a Model or Collection, and it would be best practice to pass only the specific Model/Collection that control needed.
+When making a new Backbone.View its common to pass in a Model or Collection, and it would be best practice to pass only the specific Model/Collection that the control needed.

 ```javascript
 var AddressModalView = Backbone.View.extend({